Microdosing GLP-1 Peptides: A Detailed Guide

 A standard microdose schedule for tirzepatide might look something like this:

-- Start at 0.25 mg once a week for 1 month
+- Starting at 0.25 mg once a week for 1 month

-- Raise by 0.25 mg every month, so that you’re up to 1.5 mg after half a year and 3 mg after one year
+- Raising by 0.25 mg every month, getting up to 1.5 mg after 6 months, and 3 mg after one year

 Microdosing Retatrutide